 In partnership with the Dearborn County Health Department, Prevention Insights launched the Citizen Opioid Responders (COR) online naloxone training program in Dearborn County in August 2022.
 The COR training program seeks to reduce deaths from opioid related overdoses by recruiting, training, and linking citizen responders to these events so they can administer lifesaving naloxone.
-As a result of this funding opportunity, more Dearborn County residents are now trained to administer naloxone, conduct rescue breathing, respond to PulsePoint alerts, and carry naloxone in the first year of the project.
+This report is part of a sequence of reports designed to update Dearborn County about training outcomes.
+As such, while data are updated each time, certain sections of language may be retained verbatim where appropriate and warranted.

-The COR training program supports, compliments, and extends local face-toface overdose education and naloxone distribution efforts by offering a comprehensive, science-based online naloxone training program.
+The COR training program supports, compliments, and extends local face-to-face overdose education and naloxone distribution efforts by offering a comprehensive, science-based online naloxone training program.
 In 2021, the COR training was developed and tested as part of a larger study in five Indiana counties (Boone, Dearborn, Hancock, Madison, and Monroe).
 The development and testing of the COR training was supported by the National Institute on Drug Abuse of the National Institutes of Health under Award Number R41DA053078.